 - Generate a summary report that includes the interviewee’s answers to the questions above, as well as thoughtful analysis of their answers and guidelines:

-The selected interviewee should have substantial engineering project leadership experience – if needed, the GEL staff are able to assist GEL2s to identify possible interviewees.
+The selected interviewee should be a senior engineering leader with substantial engineering project leadership experience – if needed, the GEL staff are able to assist GEL2s to identify possible interviewees.
 Great interviewee candidates have led teams of engineers on projects with specific, large-scale deliverables – such as: product development endeavors, major software releases, civil/infrastructural engineering projects, aerospace, electronics, biological, biomedical or pharmaceutical product development efforts, etc. There’s no restriction on the type of engineering discipline involved; we simply ask that GEL2s interview someone who has led teams involved in value creation, constrained by schedule, budget, and performance requirements, with a real deliverable.
 Managers or executives who have led engineering projects during their career are certainly viable interviewee candidates.
-Examples of candidates that do not fit the intent of the assignment are those who’ve spent their career entirely outside of the engineering projects realm, such as those with experience limited to non-engineering consulting services, policy, or marketing strategy, or those who have engineering degrees but have not practiced engineering – though, those may certainly be interesting people with great careers!
+Examples of candidates that do not fit the intent of the assignment are those who’ve spent their career entirely outside of the engineering projects realm, such as those with experience limited to non-engineering consulting services, policy, or marketing strategy, or those who have engineering degrees but have not practiced engineering, or immediate family members - though, those may certainly be interesting people with great careers!

-GEL2s will register their EPR Interview and choose the GEL Year 2 semester (Fall or Spring) in which they’ll deliver the report.
-The brief sign-up form (via the GEL Student Website) is due early in the Fall semester, and entails:
+GEL2s will register their EPR Interview and choose the GEL Year 2 semester (fall or spring) in which they’ll deliver the report.
+The brief sign-up form (via the course Stellar site) is due early in the Fall Semester, and entails:

 - A one-paragraph description of whom they plan to interview, briefly summarizing the interviewee’s background and how it includes engineering project leadership.
 If the student has not yet identified a specific interviewee when the sign-up is due, they have the option of describing the type of person they seek to interview.